mverleg/dory/README.rst

 Logging
 -------------------------------

-For logging, the code calls the functions defined in `logging.conf.sh`.
+For logging, the code calls the functions defined in `conf_logging.sh`.
 You can add any callbacks, emails, logfiles etc there.
 Backups only help if they're actually made, so it is recommended that you use some way to check regularly.

 Git
 -------------------------------